gustavo80br/django-djaesy/README.rst

 django-djaesy
 ===============

-Base classed views and set of django utils to simplify development
+Base classed views and set of django utils to simplify frontend development